emgk/woo-in-stock-notifier/README.md

 Get the plugin from the [WordPress.org](https://wordpress.org/plugins/woo-in-stock-notifier/)

-[Click Here](http://blog.govindkumar.me/introducing-woo-in-stock-notifier-plugin/) to know more about the plugin.

 ## Contribution
 Please raise issue or sent Pull Request if you find any bugs in plugin.